 ; the two tropes can and often do overlap, and it's pretty rare to have one of each, but the Straight Man and the Only Sane Man are not

 automatically the same character.
 See also The Comically Serious

 , which quite a few comedic foils are.
 If multiple characters take turns playing Straight Man

 , they have a game of Sanity Ball

 , where the "Straight Man" takes the tsukkomi

-a heterosexual man, as many, many examples on this page show.
+nor even male, many examples on this page show.

 open/close all folders

 - Initially, George Burns had his wife Gracie Allen in the Straight Man role in their comedy act... until he realized most of the laughter was at her set-up lines and not the actual jokes.
 He switched roles with her and spent the next several decades as one of the classic straight men.